-This sequence focuses on stretching the muscles around the whole circumference of the hip joint.
-It’s great for relieving tension that can accumulate from long periods of sitting or standing and it’s also incredibly grounding.
+This yoga sequence for hips focuses on stretching the muscles around the whole circumference of the hip joint.
+It’s great for relieving the tension that accumulates from long periods of sitting or standing.
+It’s also incredibly grounding.
 I like to do it after traveling or just at the end of a long, intense day.
 Spend 5-10 breaths in each pose (or longer if you’d like) and do both sides before moving to the next pose.

 Yoga for Hips Sequence